robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 All elements themselves in their section are written without any indentation.
 When defining tests|tasks and keywords, indentation is used to define their body, while their name is still un-indented.
-So after i.e. a test case name, all subsequent lines that are part of the test case body are indented by four spaces.
+So after i.e. a test case name, all subsequent lines that are part of the test case body are indented by four or more spaces.
 The body ends when either a new un-indented test case name is defined or another section like `*** Keywords ***` starts or the end of the file is reached.

+Within the body of tests|tasks and keywords, control structures like loops or conditions can be used.
+Their content should be indented by additional four spaces to make it clear that they are part of the control structure.
+However, this is not mandatory and only a recommendation to make the file more readable.

 While single tabulators (`\t`) as well as two or more spaces are valid separators, it is recommended to use multiple spaces for indentation and separation and avoid tabulators.